harrywm0/case-study/readme.md

-# Low-Side Data Ingestion Case-study
+## Low-Side Data Ingestion Case-study
-# SmallFlaskAPI

-Miniature Python-Flask API, with csv -> json processor for NiFi Upskilling

-api.py handles the spinning up of the Flask API, while format.py formats the raw synthetic data .csv files to JSON for the API to handle.

-Simply pull down the Synthetic-data repo into the project directory and reference the relative .csv file paths.

 # Running with Docker

  This repository includes a Dockerfile and docker-compose .yml file, which allow the entire project to be installed and ran in Docker containers.
 This includes bundled NiFi, ElasticSearch and Kibana applications, as well as containerizing the Python-Flask API and making exposing all endpoints.